jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 # Preamble [Preamble]

-## What computers can run Perl?

-One of the main goals of this course is to learn Perl.
-As a programming language, Perl is platform agnostic.
-You can write (and run) Perl scripts on just about any computer.
-We will assume that >99% of the people who are reading this use either a Microsoft Windows PC, an Apple Mac, or one of the many Linux distributions that are available (Linux can be considered as a type of Unix, though this claim might offend the Linux purists reading this).
-A small proportion of you may be using some other type of dedicated Unix platform, such as Sun or SGI.
-For the Perl examples, none of this matters.
-All of the Perl scripts in this course should work on any machine that you can install Perl on (if an example doesnâ€™t work then please let us know!).

 ## What computers can run Unix?

 Unlike our Perl documentation, the Unix part of this course is not quite so portable to other types of computer.
 We decided that this course should include an introduction to Unix because most bioinformatics happens on Unix/Linux platforms; so it makes sense to learn how to run your Perl scripts in the context of a Unix operating system.
 If you read the Introduction, then you will know that all modern Mac computers are in fact Unix machines.
-This makes teaching Perl & Unix on a Mac a relatively straightforward proposition, though we are aware that this does not help those of you who use Windows.
+This makes teaching Unix on a Mac a relatively straightforward proposition, though we are aware that this does not help those of you who use Windows.
 This is something that we will try to specifically address in later updates to this course.
 For now, we would like to point out that you can achieve a Unix-like environment on your Windows PC in one of two ways:

 1. Install [Cygwin][] --- this provides a Linux-like environment on your PC, it is also free to download.
 There are some differences between Cygwin and other types of Unix which may mean that not every Unix example in this course works exactly as described, but overall it should be sufficient for you to learn the basics of Unix.
 2. Install Linux by using [virtualization][] software --- there are many pieces of software that will now allow you effectively install one operating system within another operating system.
-Microsoft has itâ€™s own (free) [Virtual PC][] software, and here are some [instructions for installing Linux][Linux on windows] using Virtual PC.
+Microsoft has it's own (free) [Virtual PC][] software, and here are some [instructions for installing Linux][Linux on windows] using Virtual PC.

 [Cygwin]: http://www.cygwin.com
 [virtualization]: http://en.wikipedia.org/wiki/Platform_virtualization
 [Virtual PC]: http://www.microsoft.com/windows/virtual-pc/default.aspx
 [Linux on windows]: http://www.pcreview.co.uk/articles/Windows/Run_Linux_in_Windows/

 You should also be aware that there is a lot of variation within the world of Unix/Linux.
 Most commands will be the same, but the layout of the file system may look a little different.
-Hopefully our documentation should work for most types of Unix, but bear in mind it was written (and tested) with Appleâ€™s version of Unix.
+Hopefully our documentation should work for most types of Unix, but bear in mind it was written (and tested) with Apple's version of Unix.

-## Do I need to run this course from a USB drive?

-We originally developed this course to be taught in a computer classroom environment.
-Because of this we decided to put the entire course (documentation & data) on to a USB flash drive.
-One reason for doing this was so that people could take the flash drive home with them and continue working on their own computers.

-If you have your own computer which is capable of running a Unix/Linux environment then you might prefer to use that, rather than using a flash drive.
-If you have downloaded the course material, then after unpacking it you should have a directory called 'Unix_and_Perl_course'.
-You can either copy this directory (about 100 MB in size at the time of writing) to a flash drive or to any other directory within your Unix environment.
-Instructions in this document will assume that you are working on a flash drive on a Mac computer, so many of the Unix examples will not work exactly as written on other systems.
-In most cases you will just need to change the name of any directories the are used in the examples.

-In our examples, we assume that the course material is located on a flash drive that is named â€˜USBâ€™.
-If you run the course from your own flash-drive, you might find it easier to rename it to 'USB' as well, though you donâ€™t have to do this.
+.

 ---